Use cases

 • Purpose: These sample points help the Magic Tool distinguish weeds from crops based on visual patterns and color differences

-After setting the sample points and other parameters, convert the results into an operation layer.
-This action finalizes the weed detection, creating an operational layer that can guide targeted herbicide applications or further analysis.
+Later convert the results into an operation layer.
+This finalizes the weed detection, creating an operational layer that can guide targeted herbicide applications or further analysis.

 Peanut infested with Sorghum halepense.

-A DJI Air 2 drone flew at a 2 cm GSD.
+A DJI M3E drone flew at a 2 cm GSD.
 Thanks to the high-resolution imagery and contrast between plant types, the Magic Tool helped identify the Sorghum halepense plants within the peanut crops relatively straightforwardly.

 Rice Infested with Sedges (Cyperaceae family)